-Columbia College offers professional programs in Nursing, Health Care Aide, Dental Assistant, Criminal Justice, Education Assistant, and Human Services.
+Columbia College offers professional programs in Nursing, Health Care Aide, Dental Assistant, Education Assistant, and Human Services.
 Columbia College also offers a variety of Security Services courses.
 It wishes to attract more mature and focused adult learners through smaller classes, accelerated program delivery, and dedicated faculty and staff.

 Most of Columbia’s professional Diploma programs are recognized as the first two years of university and selected programs have transfer agreements with such universities as Mount Royal University, Athabasca University, and Royal Roads University in Victoria.